 In the wedding of a Catholic and a baptized non-Catholic, where a Nuptial Mass is NOT celebrated, a non-Catholic Christian minister may be invited to participate but not co-officiate in the wedding ceremony.
-These arrangements must be made with the officiating priest and approved by the pastor of the Basilica of St. Mary.
+These arrangements must be made with the officiating priest and approved by the pastor of St James..